How To Get The Best Results From Your Content Marketing Strategy

 We’ve all heard the statistic from SiriusDecisions that B2B buyers conduct about 70 percent of their purchasing process online before talking with a company representative.
-This process usually begins with a Google search and continues with a quest for useful, relevant content that offers insights on problem-resolution.
+And this process usually begins with a Google search.
+Which then continues with a quest for useful, relevant content that offers insights on problem-resolution.

 - Where do typical buyers in your industry start their search?

 - What triggers their desire for a solution?

 - What types of providers do buyers often turn to for purchases?

 Because having insights on these questions helps you align your content with their needs.

 Armed with all of the background information described, you are ready to produce high-quality content that gets the job done.
 Each content piece should address a targeted buyer persona with a relevant message that fits with each stage in the customer journey, problems faced, and pain points.